The Trauma of Having a Parent with BPD

 - A family member at home has undiagnosed mental health issues.

-If you have always experienced your relationship with your parents as unusually stressful and volatile, one of your parents may be living with BPD.
+If you have always experienced your relationship with your parents as unusually stressful and volatile, you may have a BPD mother or father.

 “People expect all stories of abuse